texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunging an arrest record under Art.
 55.01(d) T.C.C.P

-• The identifying information of a third party is the sole reason for the petitioner's arrest due to inaccurate information due to clerical error and vice versa;
+• The identifying information of a third party is the sole reason for the petitioner's arrest due to inaccurate information, clerical error, or vice versa.

-• The other arrested person falsely gave the identifying information of the petitioner;
+• The other arrested person falsely gave the petitioner's identifying information.

 • The only reason why the petitioner's personal information is detailed in an arrest record is because of fraudulent deception by the other arrested person.